IT-Skills-Exchange/algorithms-structures-patterns/design-patterns/doc/adapter.md

 The task:

-> Let's consider we have a property object, but a config viewer accepts only instances of a config interface with related methods.
+> Let's consider that we should have a property object, but a config viewer accepts only instances of a config interface with related methods.

 Let's create a config interface: